 Elie Wiesel was born in 1928 to very religious Jewish parents.
-But in 1944 World War II came to his hometown and he and has family were put in cattle cars headed for concentration camps as prisoners of Adolph Hitler.
+But in 1944 World War II came to his hometown and he and his family were put in cattle cars headed for concentration camps as prisoners of Adolf Hitler.
 He never saw his family again.
-Years later, in 1960, he wrote a memoir called “Night” about his time in the camp.
+Years later, in 1960, he wrote a memoir called Night about his time in the camp.
 Maybe more than any other survivor of the Holocaust, Wiesel became the memory of the genocide and a champion of fighting indifference.
 Listen to this story to understand Wiesel’s sphere of influence.

 Story Length: 8:22

 Socrative users can import these questions using the following code: SOC-1234